umakantp/prisma-enums-generator/README.md

 ### Bugs

-If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/broisnischal/prisma-fns/issues)
+If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/umakantp/prisma-enum-generator/issues)

 ### License

-prisma-fns is open-source software licensed under the MIT [license](LICENSE).
+prisma-enum-generator is open-source software licensed under the MIT [license](LICENSE).

 ```